IBM/smart-city-gateway/README.md

 </p>

-Next, we'll need to take the Device credentials (Network Session Key and App Session Key) and place them into a Arduino "sketch".
+Next, we'll need to take the Device credentials (Network Session Key and App Session Key) and place them into an Arduino "sketch".
 A sketch is a C code snippet that runs in a loop on the node.
 This snippet defines node behavior, and can place the node in "deep sleep" mode at a given interval, define input/output pins to read and write to sensors, listen for updates from the gateway, etc.

 In this example, we'll use the sketch included in our cloned arduino-lmic repository at `arduino-lmic/examples/ttn-abp/ttn-abp.ino`.
 This sketch repeatedly transmits a string "Hello World" to a nearby LoRa gateway.
 The Network Session key should be inserted as a value to the NWSKEY variable, and the Application Key set as the APPSKEY variable, as seen below
 <p align="center">